 Sativa: While Indica has more effect on the body, Sativa feeds the brain.
 It relaxes your mind.
 Many people report that it makes them more creative.
 It provides energy and alertness.
 It's the idea choice if you need help to focus.
 It can also decrease anxiety and depression, while increasing serotonin.
 Just remember that it's usually not a great choice before bed.

-Hybrid: A blend of Indica and Sativa, this one gives you elements of both, while avoiding the strong reactions you might have from a particularly potent strain.
-If you want a little of Sativa's alertness, but Indica's help with pain, you might need a hybrid.
+Hybrid: A blend of the first two, this one gives you elements of both, while avoiding the strong reactions you might have from a particularly potent strain.
+If you want a little of Sativa's alertness, but Indica's help with pain, you might need a hybrid cannabis strain.

 Indica Vs. Sativa

-Indica plants tend to be short, bushy and faster growing.
+Both Indica and Sativa grow as cannabis plants, though there are slight differences Cannabis Indica plants tend to be short, bushy and faster growing.
 They have wide leaves.
-Sativa, on the other hand, is tall with long, thin, lighter-green leaves.
+Sativa plants, on the other hand, are tall with long, thin, lighter-green leaves.

-With Sativa, the bud structure tends to lean towards airy and fluffy.
-Sativa CBD strains also tend to have fruity or floral terpene profiles.
+With Cannabis Sativa, the bud structure tends to lean towards airy and fluffy.
+The cannabinoid and terpene content vary between types of cannabis plants as well.
+These strains also tend to have fruity or floral terpene profiles.
 This is different from Indica, which have more earthy and gassy flavors.

 Advantages Of Indica

-As a general rule, Indica acts like a sedative.
+As a general rule, one of the notable side effects of Indica is that it acts like a sedative.
+This can be good, or bad, depending on why you're using it.
 It is best for night time use, and not something you'll want to take before a busy day.
-Many people report that Indica makes them a bit lazy - a common joke is that "Indica puts you in-da-couch."
+Many people report that it makes them a bit lazy - a common joke is that "Indica puts you in-da-couch."

 There are lots of great reasons to use Indica.
 Consider it for: